py4j/py4j/py4j-web/index.rst

 News
 ====

+* **January 25th 2019** - Py4J 0.10.9 has been released.
+See the
+  :doc:`changelog` for more details about the bug fixes and new features.

 * **October 21st 2018** - Py4J 0.10.8 and 0.10.8.1 has been released.
 See the
   :doc:`changelog` for more details about the bug fixes and new features.